srobo/team-emails/SR2019/2019-10-16-soton-kickstart-deny.md

 Hello!

-We regret to update you that the London kickstart venue is full, and so your team will not be able to go.
+We regret to inform you that the London kickstart venue is full.
+There is space for you at the Southampton venue and we look forward to seeing you there instead.

-There is space for you at the Southampton venue, so we'd highly suggest going there instead.
-If Southampton is not viable for you, then we can arrange another way to get you your kit.
+If you are unable to get to Southampton, then we can arrange another way to get you your kit.

 Please let Jake at [teams@] know which option you'd like, so we can make sure your kit gets to the right place.